 Sometimes, feeling listened to and understood can instantly relieve the burden of illness.
 A problem shared is a problem halved, right?
 Being able to speak openly and be heard without judgment is a liberating experience.

-Anybody with the willingness and ability to listen will go a long way as a mental health technician.
+Anybody willing and able to listen will go a long way as a behavioral health assistant.

-Anybody in the mental health profession must be hard-working by nature.
+Anybody in the mental health field must be hard-working by nature.

 There’s always too much to do and not enough time (or staff) to do it.

 Your responsibilities as a technician will vary considerably.
 The team around you will benefit from having a conscientious, self-starting person to fulfill the role.